 2025 WA Annual Maths Conference

-The Mathematical Association of Western Australia will host the 2025 WA Annual Maths Conference at the Crown Convention Centre, Burswood 19-21 November.
+The Mathematical Association of Western Australia hosted the 2025 WA Annual Maths Conference at the Crown Convention Centre, Burswood, from 19–21 November, marking a wonderful celebration of mathematics education across the state.

-The annual conference aims to assist teachers from early childhood education, primary, secondary, and post-secondary with their professional knowledge, practice, and engagement in mathematics education.
-All three days are open to educators from K-12+ with Wednesday being aimed at Leaders’.
+The annual conference brought together teachers from early childhood, primary, secondary and post-secondary education, supporting them in expanding their professional knowledge, practice and engagement in mathematics education.
+All three days welcomed educators from K–12+, with Wednesday dedicated to Leaders.

-This year’s conference theme highlights the vital role educators play in fostering deep mathematical understanding.
-This conference will equip teachers with practical strategies, innovative resources, and research-informed approaches to create engaging and meaningful learning experiences.
-With a focus on building teacher confidence and capacity, sessions will explore ways to spark curiosity, develop problem-solving skills, and ensure students move beyond rote learning to genuine understanding.
+This year’s conference theme highlighted the vital role educators play in fostering deep mathematical understanding.
+The conference equipped teachers with practical strategies, innovative resources and research-informed approaches that helped create engaging and meaningful learning experiences.
+With a strong focus on building teacher confidence and capacity, sessions explored ways to spark curiosity, develop problem-solving skills and guide students beyond rote learning toward genuine understanding.

 Dr Matt Sexton